Research Interests

 Profile

 He holds a Bachelor of Arts in Applied Foreign Languages from the Université de Lorraine in Nancy, France, and a Master of Arts in European Studies from Leipzig University, Germany.
-His master’s thesis focused on the relationship between the French Left and migrant workers during and after the social movement of May and June 1968 in France.
+His master’s thesis focused on the relationship between the French Left and postcolonial migrant workers during and after the social movement of May and June 1968 in France.
 It explored the ways the Left perceived and approached migrant workers in the wake of decolonisation, how it made sense of specific issues and situations of the workers, and how they produced knowledge and theory on these questions.